cimt-unia/BBTransformer/preprocessing/README.md

 # Output will look like: (585, 150, 414)

 # 4. Understand the dimensions:
-# - The first number (e.g., 585) is how many people/scans are in this specific file.
+# - The first number (e.g., 585) is how many subjects are in this specific file.
 # - The second number (150) is the timepoints (5 minutes of data).
 # - The third number (414) is the brain regions (ROIs).
 ```